 Interestingly, according to data of 2010-2017, the deaths from natural disasters represent 0.08% of the total number of deaths, as seen in Figure 11.10.
 This number ranks them in the last position in Figure 11.10, with the penultimate cause being cold and heat.
-Deaths from cold and heat are registered together, while a multi-country analysis by Gasparrini (2015) suggests that these are mostly (at 95%) due to cold.
-For comparison, the contribution to deaths of respiratory diseases (belonging in the broader category of health issues) is 11.6%, about 150 times higher than natural disasters (and, apparently, this figure should have now increased due the Covid 19).
+Deaths from cold and heat are registered together.
+However, a multi-country analysis by Gasparrini (2015) suggests that these are mostly (at 95%) due to cold, while in the more recent study by Zhao et al. (2021) it has been estimated that the percentage of deaths from cold is more than 90% of the total.
+For comparison, the contribution to deaths of respiratory diseases (belonging in the broader category of health issues) is 11.6%, about 150 times higher than natural disasters (and, apparently, this figure should have now increased due to the Covid-19).
+Also, the share of deaths due to road accidents is 30 time higher than natural disasters.
 The curious reader is encouraged to try to trace the reasons why the general perception of the public, informed by the media, is inverse to reality.
-Also, why the climate related risks, the least severe of all, have been promoted so enormously by international organizations and philanthropists.
+Also, why the climate related risks, the least severe of all, have been promoted so enormously by international organizations (governmental and non-governmental), politicians (almost of the entire political spectrum) and "philanthropists".

 Figure 11.10 Average share of deaths per cause in the 2010s.
-Data from the database of Our World in Data\; note that the total is slightly greater than 100% (101.4%, perhaps suggesting that in some of the cases there are two causes).
+Data from the database of Our World in Data; note that the total is slightly greater than 100% (101.4%, perhaps suggesting that in some of the cases there are two causes).

-\ https://ourworldindata.org/grapher/share-of-deaths-by-cause
+^{} https://ourworldindata.org/grapher/share-of-deaths-by-cause